Instagram Likes Removal – What It Means for Brands & Influencers

 Instagram is essentially the home of influencer marketing.
 It’s the one place where teens and younger adults are frequently turned into overnight celebrities, for no reason other than their knack for posting engaging content that attracts likes, comments and followers.
 By removing likes from the platform, Instagram has taken away one major draw that influencers frequently use to attract brands that they’re interested in promoting.

-As the social platform prepares to roll out the removal of likes in the U.S., influencers and brands across the country are preparing for potential changes in reach and post engagement.
+As the social platform continues to test the removal of likes in the U.S., influencers and brands across the country are preparing for potential changes in reach and post engagement.
 Several Canadian influencers have noted decreases in their reach and post engagement, including likes and comments.
 This may be due to a change in algorithms on the platform, which determine which content users see in their feed and how they view it.

-Influencers and brands must focus on producing engaging and quality content – plain & simple.
+Influencers and brands must focus on producing more “realistic” and quality content – plain & simple.

 Preparing for the Future of Instagram